durkie/durkie.github.io/_posts/2016-06-29-concrete-jungle-carl-disalvo-collaboration.markdown

 For the past two years or so, Concrete Jungle has partnered with [Carl DiSalvo's](//carldisalvo.com/) lab at Georgia Tech's [school of Digital Media](//dm.lmc.gatech.edu/) to get a handle on this.
 Primarily we've been trying to develop ways to remotely sense fruit growing on trees.
 Before we get in to those ways, let's discuss the partnership some.
 Why would we want to work with Carl, and why would Carl want to work with us?

 Carl's group focuses on **design research**, which is exactly what it sounds like: studying how things might be designed.
 It's several steps up the chain from actual manufacturing of any physical article.
 At the design research phase, we have an end goal in mind that we wish to realize but there are several different avenues that could get us to a solution.
 This is great for us: we know what problem we have and aren't too picky about how we get there.
-For a long time we thought of Carl as our crazy ideas outlet and to a design researcher a crazy idea starts the conversation.
-From there you examine the process of how to design for that goal: maybe there is a feasible alternative to the crazy idea.
+For a long time we thought of Carl as our crazy ideas outlet and, to a design researcher, a crazy idea starts the conversation.
+Maybe there is a feasible alternative to the crazy idea.
 Or maybe the technology to make the crazy idea a reality is just around the corner.
 Or maybe the crazy idea is really simple if you approach the problem from this direction...

 Carl's group likes us because they already have a heavy focus on food systems, infrastructure and maps, so a local non-profit that maps fruit trees for foraging and donation is a perfect fit.